astral-sh/uv/README.md

 `puffin pip-compile` will pin Git dependencies to a specific commit hash when outputting the resolved dependency set).

-For local path dependencies, Puffin caches based on the timestamp of the `setup.py` or `pyproject.toml` file.
+For local path dependencies, Puffin caches based on the last-modified time of the `setup.py` or `pyproject.toml` file.

-To clear the global cache, run `puffin clean`.
 To force Puffin to ignore cached data for all dependencies, run `puffin pip-install --reinstall ...`.
 To force Puffin to ignore cached data for a specific dependency, run, e.g., `puffin pip-install --reinstall-package flask ...`.
+To clear the global cache entirely, run `puffin clean`.

 ### Pre-release handling

 By default, Puffin will accept pre-release versions during dependency resolution in two cases:

+1. If the package is a direct dependency, and its version markers include a pre-release specifier (e.g., `flask>=2.0.0rc1`).
 1. If _all_ published versions of a package are pre-releases.
-2. If the package is a direct dependency, and its version markers include a pre-release specifier (e.g., `flask>=2.0.0rc1`).

 If dependency resolution fails due to a transitive pre-release, Puffin will prompt the user to re-run with `--prerelease=allow`, to allow pre-releases for all dependencies.
 Alternatively, add